 As a parent, you may even be blaming yourself.
 My hope is that in understanding that there are a lot of kids struggling with picky eating and that there are legit explainable reasons for why your child is so selective about their food that you can begin to help your child.

-In a few weeks, we’ll be offering our once a year free live picky eating event that includes some tried and tested strategies that could finally help eliminate stress at meals and get your kid eating new foods.
-Keep a look out for that, sign ups will start in late September, 2021.
+We just opened the doors to our once-a-year free picky eating mini course.
+It includes includes some tried and tested strategies that could finally help eliminate stress at meals and get your kid eating new foods.

 More Help for Picky Eaters